urbit/docs/glossary/landscape.md

 category = "arvo"
 +++

-**Landscape** is basic social networking software for Urbit.
-Landscape is a user-facing messaging app built using [Gall](../gall).
-Similar to [Talk](../talk), Landscape has a web interface that can be accessed with a browser via [ship.arvo.network](../shiparvonetwork), ```localhost:80```, or with an iOS app.

-Landscape allows you to participate in IRC-like chats such as ```~dopzod/urbit-help```, subscribe to forum-like pages of other ships called Notebooks, and message other ships directly.

-Landscape is at frontend for the messaging protocol [Chat](../chat).
+**Landscape** is a graphical web interface for your [ship](../ship).
+Right now, Landscape allows for social networking functions, such as to participating in IRC-like chats such as `~dopzod/urbit-help`, subscribing to forum-like pages of other ships called Notebooks, and message other ships directly.
+It also has weather and clock apps.
+Landscape is an alternative messaging interface to the command-line app [Chat](../chat).

+Landscape can be accessed with a browser via [ship.arvo.network](../shiparvonetwork) or by `localhost:80`.
+You'll be greeted with a login prompt; type `+code` into your [Dojo](../dojo), and use the output as your password.